tunelo/tunelo/README.md

   ]
 }
 ```
-**Explanation**: The `virtual_address` of the peer is an arbitrary number that both the client and server must know.
+**Explanation**: The SUDP `virtual_address` of the peer is an arbitrary number that both the client and server must know.
 It functions similarly to a "port".

 ### Edit the Server Configuration File
 Ensure the `server_example.conf` file is configured as follows: